masurp/VU_CADC/tutorials/R_text_unsupervised-text-classification.md

   facet_wrap(~docs) +
   labs(y = "Probability of a tweet being about a certain topic",
        x = "Topic",
-       title = "Probabilites of a tweet being about a certain topic") + theme(legend.position = "none")
+       title = "Probabilites of the first three tweets being about a certain topic") + theme(legend.position = "none")
 ```

 ## Assigning topics to tweets

-If we group by documents and filter out the max probabiliy, we assign
+If we group by documents and filter out the max probability, we assign
 each tweet the most probable topic (in some cases, this can mean that
 two topics with the same probabilities are both assigned to a text):